WannesVerh/ML_Techniques_to_Predict_Polymer_Properties/README.md

-In this directory all the files concerning my master thesis can be found.
+In this repository all the files concerning my master thesis can be found.